 Navigating this can feel incredibly lonely, especially when friends and family don't grasp the level of manipulation you're up against.
 Sadly, you're not alone.
 Family conflict in the U.S. contributes to nearly 2 million divorces each year, with countless children caught in the middle.

-To give you a clearer picture, I've put together a quick-reference table that contrasts their typical tactics with the kind of healthy, boundary-focused responses you can start using today.
+To give you a clearer picture, here's a quick-reference table that contrasts their typical tactics with the kind of healthy, boundary-focused responses you can start using today.

 Having these kinds of brief, factual, and unemotional responses ready can make all the difference.
 It takes the power out of their hands and puts it back in yours.